 Streamlining the Third-Party Risk Assessment Process

 One area that’s historically been a challenge for organizations’ mobile security is assessing third-party risk.
 Frequently, this process has been inconsistent, resource-intensive and slow for all parties involved.
-However, by using the experience developed by Samsung and Booz Allen in response to the NIST Cybersecurity Framework and customer requests, and emerging tools from several groups, organizations can streamline and standardize the evaluation process.
+However, by using customer requests, and emerging tools from several groups, organizations can streamline and standardize the evaluation process.

 One set of tools comes from Shared Assessments to allow companies to use evaluation and questionnaire criteria that meets industry security standards to assess third-party risk.
 Because of the common methodology for Shared Assessments, the results of an assessment can be shared — both speeding up and simplifying the process of demonstrating compliance to multiple organizations.
 This can also reduce the resources required to implement and evaluate third-party risk, saving organizations time and money while ensuring that best practices and industry standards are applied to the process.

 Another way to help determine the appropriate security measures for mobile devices is by using cybersecurity standards developed by the National Institute of Standards and Technology (NIST).
 NIST security standards were developed by and for the federal government to address cybersecurity, and the recent government investment in cybersecurity has led the government to do more auditing of government contracts — checking that companies with government information and contracts are actually meeting their obligations to meet NIST standards like FISMA, NIST 800-53, FIPS 199, NIST 800-171 and FedRAMP).
 Additionally, enterprises are increasingly using these standards to guide their own security strategies and protocols, and the NIST standards are often considered to represent a good base for security practices.